top of page

 Phosphorus Adsorption

-The first step is to adsorb phosphorus from the wastewater to prevent eutrophication.
-This is done using an organic material that can be later used as a component of fertilizer.
-Phosphorus content of the streams is monitored for saturation and compliance.
+Our first step is to adsorb phosphorus from wastewater to prevent eutrophication.
+This is done using an organic filter material that can later be directly applied as a component of fertilizer once fully saturated.
+Phosphorus content of the streams is monitored for further phosphorus concentration and effluent compliance.

 Fertilizer Preparation

-Once all of the binding units are fully saturated, the material is strained from the process and prepared as a fertilizer.
+Once all of the binding units are fully saturated, the material is strained from the removal process and prepared as a fertilizer and soil amendment.
 The incorporation of carbon within the adsorption material increases the bioavailability of nutrients in the fertilizer for mineralization.
 This material is then added to a fertilizer matrix.

 Fertilizer Deployment

-The nature of the product makes it amenable to spreading with any standard fertilizer spreader.
-The carbon component results in a slow release of the phosphorus allowing continual uptake of the nutrients by the crops.
+The nature of our product makes it amenable to apply with any standard fertilizer spreader.
+The carbon component results in a slow release of the phosphorus allowing continual uptake of the nutrients by the crops over an extended period of time.

 About HydroPhos

-We are a team who is dedicated to recycling phosphorus by installing filtration technology into wastewater treatment plants.
-This started as a small idea and has grown into a well rounded team passionate about closing the phosphorus loop.
-The new improvements in the WWTP will cut down on eutrophication impacts to local bodies of water, reduce the global phosphorus shortage, cut costs for WWTPs, provide high-quality phosphorus at sustainably low prices, and generate a profit for our company.
+We are a team dedicated to being at the forefront of nutrient recovery and reclamation.
+HydroPhos Solutions first began as an undergraduate dorm-room idea and has grown into a well-rounded team passionate about closing the phosphorus loop.
+Our products offers new improvements in wastewater treatment that will cut down on negative eutrophication impacts to local bodies of water, reduce the global phosphorus shortage, cut costs for WWTPs, provide high-quality phosphorus at sustainably low prices, and generate a profit for our company.

 HydroPhos team members at competition